otrv4/otrv4/otrv4.md

 ENCRYPTED_MESSAGES

-  This state is entered after DRE-Auth message has been sent or it has been received and validated.
+  This state is entered after DAKE is finished.
+This will happen after Auth-I message is sent, received and validated.
 Messages sent in this state are encrypted.

 FINISHED